 My dissertation research focuses on the relationship between Islam and Marxism in Indonesia from 1915 - 1965.
-I study conciliatory discourses in which Islam and various strands of Marxism were theorized as compatible, or articulated within an the framework of anti-colonial resistance or anti-Imperial solidarity.
+I study conciliatory discourses in which Marxist ideas were theorized as compatible with Islam, often articulated within an the framework of anti-colonial resistance or anti-Imperial solidarity.
 I am also interested in the ways in which women contributed to these conciliatory discourses, as well as how ordinary people mediated the new experiences and ideas brought by Marxism through their existing worldviews - worldviews which were often heavily influenced by Islam.

 - Lin Hongxuan.
 "Ummah Yet Proletariat: Islam and Marxism in the Netherlands East Indies and Indonesia, 1915 - 1959."
 PhD diss., University of Washington.